5.1 Final Project (Biorefinery Project)

 The literature review should consist of a list of at least ten resources that you have consulted from journals and websites of agencies such as IEA.
 If available, five of these sources should be from the last five years.
 Please use APA style for your references.

 Once you have determined a biomass, choose a location based on previous information.
 Discuss your reasons for the choice of biomass, location, and desired products for production.
 Include a map of the area where you want to grow and market your product.
 You need to be aware of whether or not the biomass you choose can grow in the climate of the area you choose.

 You will be choosing a method with which to convert your biomass into fuels.
 You are expected to include a schematic of the process units and a description of each process that will be necessary to do the biomass conversion; you should include what each process does and a little about the chemistry of each.
 Show the major chemical reactions that will take place in the process.
-Figures 6.1 and 6.2 show a process diagram and a chemical reaction so you have an idea of what I expect.
+The figures below show a process diagram and a chemical reaction so you have an idea of what I expect.

 The next section has to do with marketing your product.
 If you don’t have somewhere to sell your product, it will sit in a warehouse, maybe degrade (spoil is a more common term), and you won’t be making money on it.
 In the location you have chosen, is there a market for the product?
 If not, is there a location nearby where you can sell it?
 Discuss how you might market your products in the areas where you want to use biomass and sell products.
 How might you make the product you are selling appeal to the public?
 Due to the deregulation of electricity markets in various states, the prices of electricity will vary.
 Some companies charge more for renewable-based electricity, so they have to appeal to a particular market of people who are willing to spend more on renewable electricity.